Turing machine: The "state"

-Earlier in his paper Turing carried this even further: he gives an example where he placed a symbol of the current "m-configuration"—the instruction's label—beneath the scanned square, together with all the symbols on the tape (The Undecidable, p.
-121); this he calls "the complete configuration" (The Undecidable, p.
-118).
+Earlier in his paper Turing carried this even further: he gives an example where he placed a symbol of the current "m-configuration" —the instruction's label— beneath the scanned square, together with all the symbols on the tape.
+He calls it "the complete configuration".
 To print the "complete configuration" on one line, he places the state-label/m-configuration to the left of the scanned symbol.

 A variant of this is seen in Kleene (1952) where Kleene shows how to write the Gödel number of a machine's "situation": he places the "m-configuration" symbol q_{4} over the scanned square in roughly the center of the 6 non-blank squares on the tape (see the Turing-tape figure in this article) and puts it to the right of the scanned square.
-But Kleene refers to "q_{4}" itself as "the machine state" (Kleene, p.
-374–375).
+But Kleene refers to "q_{4}" itself as "the machine state".
 Hopcroft and Ullman call this composite the "instantaneous description" and follow the Turing convention of putting the "current state" (instruction-label, m-configuration) to the left of the scanned symbol (p.
 149), that is, the instantaneous description is the composite of non-blank symbols to the left, state of the machine, the current symbol scanned by the head, and the non-blank symbols to the right.

 Example: total state of 3-state 2-symbol busy beaver after 3 "moves" (taken from example "run" in the figure below):